jay-kav/Trip-Planner/user_manual/user_manual.md

 - By clicking the three horizontal lines in the top left-hand corner, the sidebar with four options will be displayed.
 - View the Homepage.
 - View "My Trips" page.
 - Option to Create a Trip.
-See function 3.1 for more information [here](#31-creating-a-trip).
+See [function 3.1](#31-creating-a-trip) for more information.
 - Finally, a button to log out.
-See function 5.3 for more information [here](#53-logging-out).
+See [function 5.3](#53-logging-out) for more information.

 ---